ngabesz-wse/legacyfactor/README.md

-# legacyfactor - a mind-breaker about unit testing legacy code
+# legacyfactor - a mind-breaker about unit testing and legacy code

 Under src directory you will find examples of bad program designs.
 Every example dir is a unique problem.